tari-project/tari/README.md

 ```
         Name           Command    State            Ports
 ------------------------------------------------------------------
-tbn_tari_base_node_1   start.sh   Up      0.0.0.0:18142->18142/tcp
+tbn_taiji_base_node_1   start.sh   Up      0.0.0.0:18142->18142/tcp
 ```

-To connect to the console, use `docker ps` to get the container ID which to attach to the tari_base_node in docker
+To connect to the console, use `docker ps` to get the container ID which to attach to the taiji_base_node in docker

 ```
 CONTAINER ID        IMAGE                                    COMMAND             CREATED             STATUS              PORTS                      NAMES
-73427509a4bb        quay.io/tarilabs/tari_base_node:v0.5.4   "start.sh"          45 minutes ago      Up 26 minutes       0.0.0.0:18142->18142/tcp   tbn_tari_base_node_1
+73427509a4bb        quay.io/taijilabs/taiji_base_node:v0.5.4   "start.sh"          45 minutes ago      Up 26 minutes       0.0.0.0:18142->18142/tcp   tbn_taiji_base_node_1
 ```

-With the container ID `73427509a4bb`, connect to the minotari_node console as follows `docker attach 73427509a4bb`
+With the container ID `73427509a4bb`, connect to the minotaiji_node console as follows `docker attach 73427509a4bb`

 ```
 >> help